 - 1. Select Reporting Tools, Query, Query Manager. - 2.
-Add a new query or search for an existing one.

-- 3. Access the Having page. - 4.
+Add a new query or search for an existing one. - 3.
+Access the Having page. - 4.
 Click the Add Having Criteria button or the Edit button on the Having page.

-The Edit Having Criteria Properties page appears.
+Image: Edit Having Criteria Properties page

-This is an example of the Edit Having Criteria Properties page:
+This example illustrates the fields and controls on the Edit Having Criteria Properties page.